-The Charter School utilizes certain facilities provided by Inwood Opportunity, an Organization affiliated with the Company, at no cost.
-The fair value of cost savings associated with such arrangement which totaled approximately \$789,000 and \$644,000 for the years ended June 30, 2017 and 2016, respectively, and is recognized as revenue within state and local grants, and also included within expenses in the statement of activities.
+The Charter School utilizes certain facilities provided by Inwood Opportunity, an organization affiliated with the Company, at no cost.
+The estimated fair value of cost savings associated with such arrangement which totaled approximately \$896,000 and \$789,000 for the years ended June 30, 2018 and 2017, respectively, and is recognized as revenue within state and local grants, and also included within expenses in the statement of activities.

 Certain expenses are shared amongst the seven Icahn Charter Schools (affiliated entities) and amounts may also be received on behalf of another Icahn Charter School.
 Shared expenses primarily related to prorated salaries, based on student enrollment, for administers at Icahn Charter School 1 who serve in a management capacity at the Charter School.
 Icahn Charter School 5 is also located in a building shared with Icahn Charter School 3 and Icahn Charter School 4.
 The three schools share certain resources that generate expenses that are prorated between the schools.
-At June 30, 2017 and 2016, accounts payable and accrued expenses included approximately \$158,000 and \$227,000, respectively, and other receivables included approximately \$13,000 and \$18,000, respectively, pertaining to these related party transactions.
+At June 30, 2018 and 2017, accounts payable and accrued expenses included approximately \$259,000 and \$158,000, respectively, and other receivables included approximately \$29,000 and \$13,000, respectively, pertaining to these related party transactions.